farooqsipra/SDLC/README.md

 # Software Development Life Cycle (SDLC)

 Welcome to the **SDLC Guide Repository** by **Farooq Sipra**.
-This repository contains a beginner-to-pro-level breakdown of the **Software Development Life Cycle**, including diagrams, documentation, and phase-wise explanations.
+This repository contains a beginner-to-pro-level breakdown of the **Software Development Life Cycle**, including diagrams and phase-wise explanations.
 It's ideal for students, developers, testers, and project managers.

 ---